 UTeach is designed to give both undergraduate students and degree holders the opportunity to explore the profession of teaching in STEM fields (science, technology, engineering, and math) in a hands-on way.
-In your very first semester in the program, you will have the opportunity to develop and teach a lesson in a local classroom.
+In the very first semester, students work in pairs to develop and teach a lesson in a local classroom.
 Learn more about early field experiences in UTeach.

-UTeach provides flexible entry points no matter how far along you may be in your degree plan.
+UTeach provides flexible entry points no matter how far along you are in your degree plan.

 You do not have to be enrolled in the College of Natural Sciences or major in the Teaching Option to pursue a certification through our program; there are several ways that you can work the required courses into your current degree plan in any college.